 A: The Sleep Foundation recommends that you flip your mattress every 6-8 years.
 However, that number isn’t always fixed.

-You should replace your mattress when you feel like it’s lost the majority of its support and you’re no longer getting a good night’s rest.
+It would help if you replaced your mattress when you feel like it’s lost most of its support and you’re no longer getting a good night’s rest.

 Q: Do mattresses double in weight after 10 years?